maxArturo/node_express_ejs/README.md

-#Learning Node
+# Exploring Node.js
 ## About

-This is a Node.js server, which I've been using to explore different configurations, NPM packages, etc. These are the high-level steps I've taken thus far:
+This is a Node project, which I've been using to explore different server configurations, NPM packages, etc. These are the high-level steps I've taken thus far:

-* started out with an implementation of Express and EJS ([ref](https://www.thenewboston.com/videos.php?cat=355))
+* started out with an implementation of the Express framework and EJS templating engine ([ref](https://www.thenewboston.com/videos.php?cat=355))
 * integrated Grunt with a simple JSHint watch task to get started ([ref](https://www.youtube.com/watch?v=7YFzYrllHkI))
 * experimented with, and ultimately abandoned, Bower for managing frontend libraries ([ref](https://medium.com/@nickheiner/why-my-team-uses-npm-instead-of-bower-eecfe1b9afcb#.eui39e8vb))
 * added Grunt/Browserify tasks to manage base and view specific NPM libraries for the frontend, including Bootstrap, jQuery, D3, Underscore and Moment ([ref](http://codeofrob.com/entries/grunt+browserify+npm+application=success.html))